AZ3SSIN/portfolioWebsite/README.md

-I'll be honeset, this is my attempt on vibe coding.
-I swear the project is legit..
+I'll be honest, this was my attempt at vibe coding.
+I swear the other projects are legit